TrellixVulnTeam/CV-Final_H6A9/README.md

 # CV-Final
-Repository of Computer Vision in Fudan
+Repository of final project of Computer Vision in Fudan

 Open the folder to see detailed information.